MazamaScience/MazamaLocationUtils/README.md

 location".
 * Data for a single sensor goes through different processing pipelines using different identifiers and is later brought together as two separate timeseries.
-* The radius of what constitutes a "single location" depends on the instrumentation and scientific question being asked.
+* The spatial scale of what constitutes a "single location" depends on the instrumentation and scientific question being asked.
 * Deriving location-based metadata from spatial datasets is computationally intensive unless saved and identified with a unique `locationID`.